syscoin/HWI/docs/examples/syscoin-core-usage.rst

 This method of using hardware wallets uses Syscoin Core as the wallet for monitoring the blockchain.
 It allows a user to use their own full node instead of relying on an SPV wallet or vendor provided software.

 HWI works with Syscoin Core >=4.1.0.
-This guide will require Syscoin Core >=4.1.0 as it uses Descriptor Wallets.
+However this guide will require Syscoin Core >=4.3.0 as it uses Descriptor Wallets.

 Setup
 =====